 You may be able to avoid owing tax on your class up front, if you use Harvard’s Graduate Credit TAP Form to make a short informal argument that your course is job-related in the “Job-Relatedness Attestation” section of the form.

 Filling out the form: If you are making a job-relatedness argument, you will want to check “yes” in the section of the Graduate Credit TAP Form that asks whether your course meets the IRS standard for job-relatedness.
 The job-relatedness argument you make on the form can be short and informal.
 You will be asked to enter your supervisor’s email address so that your supervisor can “sign off” electronically on your Job-Relatedness Attestation.
-Once you submit the form, a PDF of the form will be emailed to you from Benefit Strategies (firstname.lastname@example.org).
+Once you submit the form, a PDF of the form will be emailed to you from Benefit Strategies (email@example.com).
 If you have designated any courses as job related, a PDF will also be sent to your manager/supervisor with a link to the online approval form.
 Your supervisor’s approval must be received by the TAP form deadline listed on the form, so you may want to follow-up with them to be sure they sign by the deadline.
+Although the IRS has never audited Harvard TAP forms in all the years the TAP program has been in existence, if by chance your signed form was reviewed by the IRS and they determined your course is not job-related after all, you would simply need to pay the tax for your course.
+There would be no repercussions or penalties for your supervisor who signed the form, nor would there be any for you.
+Your payment of the tax would resolve the matter in full.